-Whether you choose to hire a professional moving company or handle the dirty work yourself, you’ll need to consider how much you are willing to pay to protect and possibly replace your possessions in the event of damage, loss or theft.
-So what do you know about moving insurance?
+Moving soon?
+Whether you choose to hire a professional moving company or handle it yourself, things can go wrong.
+How much you are willing to pay to protect and possibly replace your possessions in the event of damage, loss or theft?
+Have you even thought about it?
+What do you know about moving insurance?

 For do-it-yourself movers, buying insurance falls to the individual.
-But when you hire the services of a moving company, the options become a bit more involved.
+But when you hire the services of a moving company, the options become more involved.

 We’ll discuss the key ideas you need to know to affordably protect the things you’re moving.
-Read on to determine the best, umm, move for YOUR move, as it applies to understanding and pricing moving insurance.
+Read on to determine the best, umm, move for YOUR move.

 Moving the contents of an apartment is a fairly involved process, and there is a chance some of those things could be damaged or even lost along the way.